-There are a number of drastic changes at the Thai borders this month with the clap down on Thai visa abuse in Thailand.
+Lets talk about your Thai Visa blacklisting.
+There are a number of drastic changes at the Thai borders this month with the clamp down on Thai visa abuse in Thailand.
 The date has been set for the 12 August 2014 that all land border checkpoints will become more strict.
 The first changes have been reported from the border as follows.

-1. If you have had a visa on arrival before and have done it twice back-to-back thenis looking at turning you away at the border and to enter Thailand with a proper visa.
-This has already been reported in the Bangkok Post that many South Koreans are being turned away as their visa on arrival is for The application process has also become more strict with many Thai embassies now limiting your tourist visa applications to 2 back-to-back visas and no more.
-So the border crossing is no more than 2 visas on arrivals after each other and as stated the embassies now only do 2 tourist visas without wanting to issue one again.
+If you have had a visa on arrival before and have done it twice back-to-back.
+Then Thai immigration is looking at turning you away at the border and to enter Thailand with a proper visa.
+This has already been reported in the Bangkok Post that many South Koreans are being turned away as their visa on arrival is for the tourist visa application process has also become more strict.
+This with many Thai embassies now limiting your tourist visa applications to 2 back-to-back visas and no more.
+So the border crossing is no more than 2 visas on arrivals after each other.
+Also as stated the embassies now only do 2 tourist visas without wanting to issue one again.
 Consider applying for the correct visa and extending your Thai visa at Thai immigration in Thailand as it is only going to become more difficult.

-2. Thai immigration is now looking at blacklisting people who overstay their visa in Thailand.
+Thai immigration is now looking at blacklisting people who overstay their visa in Thailand.
 The proposal has been submitted to the Ministry of the Interior for approval.
 If this is approved then an overstay might get you banned from Thailand.
-The issues of overstay and deportation has become a major issue to immigration and clearly they will be changing the rules and making things even stricter in the new year.
-Apply for a property or if you qualify for this as the tourist visa are clearly on the chopping block for visa abuse.
+The issues of overstay and deportation has become a major issue to immigration.
+Clearly they will be changing the rules and making things even stricter in the new year.
+Apply for a retirement visa or marriage visa if you qualify for this.
+Mainly as the Tourist Visa for Thailand is clearly on the chopping block for visa abuse.